Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge many helpful comments from John McKay.
-YHH would like to thank the Science and Technology Facilities Council, UK, for an Advanced Fellowship and for STFC grant ST/J00037X/1, the Chinese Ministry of Education, for a Chang-Jiang Chair Professorship at NanKai University, the city of Tian-Jin for a Qian-Ren Scholarship, the US NSF for grant CCF-1048082, as well as City University, London, the Department of Theoretical Physics and Merton College, Oxford, for their enduring support.
-JR is indebted to Oriel College, Oxford and Trinity College, Cambridge for their support.
+Y-H.H.~thanks the Science and Technology Facilities Council, UK, for an Advanced Fellowship and for STFC grant ST/J00037X/1; the Chinese Ministry of Education, for a Chang-Jiang Chair Professorship at NanKai University; the city of Tian-Jin for a Qian-Ren Scholarship; the US NSF for grant CCF-1048082; as well as City University, London; the Department of Theoretical Physics, Oxford; and Merton College, Oxford, for their enduring support.
+J.R.~is supported by an AHRC studentship at the University of Oxford, and is also indebted to Merton College for their support.

 \begin{appendix}